 On agreement to progress with the DHR, all agencies that potentially had contact with Anna and/or Tom prior to the point of death were contacted and asked to confirm whether they had involvement with them.

-2 of the 9 agencies contacted confirmed contact with the Anna and/ or Tom and were asked to secure their files.
+2 of the 9 agencies contacted confirmed contact with Anna and/ or Tom and were asked to secure their files.

-The request for information from partners determining that both Anna and Tom had had minimal contact with agencies.
+The request for information from partners determined that both Anna and Tom had had minimal contact with agencies.
 As a result of this it was agreed by the core group that no Independent Management Reviews (IMR) would be commissioned as part of this DHR as initial information had already been obtained through the referral process.

-It was agreed the role of chair and author of the Overview Report would be undertaken by the Partnership Lead Manager for the Torbay Community Safety Partnership, supported by a core group, all of whom had no previous contact with or knowledge of Anna or Tom; nor had they worked with any agency that had any contact with Anna or Tom.
+It was agreed the role of chair and author of the Overview Report would be undertaken by the Partnership Lead Manager for the Torbay Community Safety Partnership, supported by the core group, all of whom had no previous contact with or knowledge of Anna or Tom; nor had they worked with any agency that had any contact with Anna or Tom.

-This approach was discussed with a domestic abuse representative of the Home Office, following which the core group were confident to proceed and maintained oversight of the completion of the DHR within quarterly core group meetings.
+This approach was discussed with a domestic abuse representative in the Home Office, following which the core group were confident to proceed and maintained oversight of the completion of the DHR within quarterly core group meetings.

 CONTRIBUTORS TO THE REVIEW